For about 100 years, most New Zealanders have lived in towns and cities, yet in our national narrative we are people of the land.

 “As back in the UK, people would throw their slops into the streets, dead animals and so on would be in the street and you’d get these piles of filth – and that would encourage infectious diseases.”

-The clean up of New Zealand cities began in 1870 in Dunedin and Christchurch when sanitary commissions were established and sanitary inspectors appointed.
+The clean up of New Zealand cities began in 1870 when sanitary commissions were established and sanitary inspectors appointed in Dunedin and Christchurch.
 Public health improved with the arrival of reticulated water, sewage schemes, ‘proper dunnies’ and street cleaning.

-And inadequate housing is not exactly a new problem in this country, Dr Schrader says.
+Inadequate housing is not a new problem in this country, Dr Schrader says.

 “They realised in places like Auckland and Wellington people were living in these derelict houses and being charged rents that were very high, and that the market wasn’t delivering affordable and decent housing.”